zahimeen/dotfiles/README.md

   A terminal file manager.
 It is pretty simple and allows image previews.
 - **Macchina**\
   So have you heard of neofetch?
 Basically that but better and faster.

+## Disclaimer

+Anyone looking for my other rices, please look at the branches in this repo.
+Each rice is designated to its own branch.

 ## License